cyunis/cyunis.github.io/_projects/mushroom-hat.md

 The development of this mushroom hat was done in a team of two, with myself and Dr. Nathan Dennler.
 The components of this project I worked on included:

 1. **Mechanical Design**: Visual design of system and haptic sketching with various materials to match criteria of weight, flexibility and size
-2. **Material Selection**: Choice of fabric materials and structural elementss
+2. **Material Selection**: Choice of fabric materials and structural elements

 ## Challenges and Solutions